AbdullahiHD/Malaysia-Unemployment-Forecasting/README.md

 - Ismail, N., et al. (2022).
 Forecasting the unemployment rate in Malaysia during COVID-19 pandemic using ARIMA and ARFIMA models.
 - Tay, V. (2024).
 Comparing forecasting accuracy of time series models on Malaysian unemployment data.

-**Note**: This project is developed as part of our design projecy requirements and aims to provide practical insights into Malaysia's labor market dynamics.